 Special Reference: Annealing and re-embrittlement of reactor pressure vessel materials.
 AMES report N.19; ISSN 1018-5593.
 European Communities, 2008.

 - Annealing.
-The term annealing refers to a heat treatment in which a material is exposed to an elevated temperature for an extended time period and then slowly cooled.
-In this process, metal gets rid of stresses and makes the grain structure large and soft-edged so that when the metal is hit or stressed it dents or perhaps bends, rather than breaking; it is also easier to sand, grind, or cut annealed metal.
+The term annealing refers to a heat treatment in which a material is exposed to an elevated temperature for an extended period and then slowly cooled.
+In this process, metal gets rid of stresses and makes the grain structure large and soft-edged so that when the metal is hit or stressed it dents or perhaps bends rather than breaking; it is also easier to sand, grind, or cut annealed metal.

 - Quenching.
-The term quenching refers to a heat treatment in which a material is rapidly cooled in water, oil or air to obtain certain material properties, especially hardness.
-In metallurgy, quenching is most commonly used to harden steel by introducing martensite.
+The term quenching refers to a heat treatment in which a material is rapidly cooled in water, oil, or air to obtain certain material properties, especially hardness.
+In metallurgy, quenching is commonly used to harden steel by introducing martensite.
 There is a balance between hardness and toughness in any steel; the harder the steel, the less tough or impact-resistant it is, and the more impact-resistant it is, the less hard it is.